Samarth-3910/Emotion-Detection/README.md

 *   **Enhanced Data Augmentation:** We introduced a wider variety of transformations (rotations, color jitters, perspective distortions, random crops) to make the model incredibly robust to real-world variations.
 *   **Lower Learning Rate & Scheduler:** With more layers adapting, we used a much smaller learning rate and an adaptive scheduler to ensure stable, effective learning without "unlearning" the ViT's valuable pre-trained knowledge.

 #### The Result?
-A Leap! 📈
+A Leap!

 This comprehensive approach delivered a significant breakthrough: our Vision Transformer model achieved a peak validation accuracy of **over 65%**!
 More importantly, it showed vastly improved performance across all individual emotion categories, with 'disgust' now having a respectable F1-score and 'happy' and 'surprise' hitting excellent marks.

-## ✨ Key Features
+## Key Features

-This repository provides everything you need to run your own emotion detection:
+This repository provides everything you need to run our emotion detection:

 *   **Emotion Classification:** Accurately classifies 7 universal emotions: angry, disgust, fear, happy, neutral, sad, surprise.
 *   **Face Detection:** Integrates a fast OpenCV DNN face detector to locate faces in images or video streams.